SMX Convention Center (company)

 The SMX Convention Center is an events venue management company which manages convention and exhibition venues.
-It is a subsidiary of SM Prime Holdings.
+It is a subsidiary of SM Prime Holdings and the flagship convention center brand under SM Hotels & Conventions Corporation.

-Its primary venue is the SMX Convention Center Manila in Pasay.
+Its primary venue is the SMX Convention Center Manila, which is located within the SM Mall of Asia complex in Pasay, Metro Manila.

+History

+The SM brand initially entered the Meetings, Incentives, Conventions, and Exhibitions (MICE) industry with the opening of Cebu Trade Hall at SM City Cebu in Cebu City in 1992, followed by Megatrade Hall at SM Megamall in Mandaluyong in 1994.
+The success of these venues later led to the current SMX Convention Center brand, starting with its flagship location, now SMX Convention Center Manila, at the SM Mall of Asia complex in Pasay, which opened on November 5, 2007.
+SMX began being expanded with SMX Convention Center Davao at SM Lanang Premier, Davao City, which opened on December 17, 2012.

 Venues

 SMX Convention Center Manila

 The SMX Convention Center Manila is an exhibition venue and is the first and main venue under the SMX Convention Center brand.
 It is hosted in a dedicated building within the SM Mall of Asia complex in Pasay.